camptocamp/tilecloud-chain/README.md

 The advantage of the internal server are:

--   Can distribute Mbtiles or Berkley DB.
+-   Can distribute MBTiles or Berkley DB.
 -   Return `204 No Content` HTTP code in place of `404 Not Found` (or `403 Forbidden` for s3).
 -   Can be used in KVP mode.
 -   Can have zone per layer where are the tiles, otherwise it redirect on mapcache.